Fact file - 2017 entry

 maths and a science or electronics subject, plus a third subject (electronics, physics, chemistry or biology preferred) excluding citizenship studies, critical thinking and general studies.
 Applicants taking A level biology, chemistry and/or physics are also required to pass the practical element of assessment.

-A foundation year is available for those with BBB grades but not in the required subjects.
+is available for those with BBB grades but not in the required subjects.

 36-32 (including 5 in maths and science at Higher Level)